IorioD/MTD-manager-console/Setups/How_to_kubernetes.md

 - For each VM, set a bridged network card.
 - Only if needed set the IP of each VM as static.
+- If you're installing the cluster on a local machine and you are using VirtulBox it is suggested to set 2 network interfaces: one NAT and the other HOST ONLY.

 If you want better performance, you can use virtual machines with Ubuntu server installed following [Ubuntu server guide](Ubuntu_Server.md).